119th Street station

 119th Street is one of four Metra railroad stations in Blue Island, Illinois along the Beverly Branch of the Rock Island District Line, and five within Blue Island generally.
 It is 14.8 mi from LaSalle Street Station, the northern terminus of the line, and is named after 119th Street and located between 119th Street and 119th Place.
-In Metra's zone-based fare system, 119th Street is in zone C. As of 2018, 119th Street is the 150th busiest of Metra's 236 non-downtown stations, with an average of 269 weekday boardings.
+In Metra's zone-based fare system, 119th Street is in zone 2.
+As of 2018, 119th Street is the 150th busiest of Metra's 236 non-downtown stations, with an average of 269 weekday boardings.

-As of 2022, 119th Street is served by 20 trains in each direction on weekdays, by 10 inbound trains and 11 outbound trains on Saturdays, and by eight trains in each direction on Sundays.
+As of 2022, 119th Street is served by 40 trains (20 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.

 Parking is available on the west side of the tracks south of 119th Street in front of the station house, and on both sides of the tracks north of 119th Street.
 On the northwest side, parking is available off South Hale Avenue, and on the northeast side along Vincennes Avenue.
 South of the station, the tracks cross Vincennes Avenue.